rohitshe/TestXenkoRepository/manual/input/gestures.md

-The programmer can access the recognized gestures via the `GestureEvents  (ref:{SiliconStudio.Xenko.Input.IInputManager.GestureEvents })` collections.
+The programmer can access the recognized gestures via the @'SiliconStudio.Xenko.Input.IInputManager.GestureEvents' collections.
 The collection is automatically cleared every frame.

 **Code:** Access Gesture events